-- Ashwagandha: Most commonly known to help ease feelings of stress and anxiety.
+- Ashwagandha: Most commonly known to help ease feelings of stress and occasional anxiety. *

-- Holy Basil: Used for stress and anxiety.
+- Holy Basil: Used for stress and occasional anxiety. *

-- Rhodiola: Often used among athletes to help prevent exercise burnout and to help prevent mental fatigue.
+- Rhodiola: Often used among athletes to help prevent exercise burnout and to help curb mental fatigue. *

-- Turmeric: While often known for its anti-inflammatory properties, turmeric is also an adaptogen that may help support cognitive function and even support those with depression.
+- Turmeric: While often known for its ability to support a healthy inflammatory response, turmeric is also an adaptogen that may help support cognitive function. *